Ivan Henry

-Ivan William Mervin Henry is a Canadian man who was wrongly convicted on ten counts of sexual assault.
+Ivan William Mervin Henry is a Canadian man who was convicted on ten counts of sexual assault.
 He was sentenced to an indeterminate period in prison and ultimately spent 27 years in jail before his conviction was quashed.

 Arrest and conviction

 Henry was arrested for a series of sexual assaults that took place in downtown Vancouver between 1980 and 1982.
-On March 15, 1983, Henry was convicted on ten counts of sexual assault the basis of weak identification evidence.
+On March 15, 1983, Henry was convicted on ten counts of sexual assault on the basis of weak identification evidence.
 He was given an indeterminate prison sentence and declared a dangerous offender.